zklimaleo/zpass-docs/README.md

 # Overview

 Navigating the balance between robust identity verification and user privacy is essential in an increasingly digital world.
-Traditional identity systems, vulnerable to DDoS and single-point failures, fall short in the modern threat landscape.&#x20;
+Traditional identity systems, vulnerable to DDoS and single-point failures, fall short in the modern threat landscape.

 In this paper, we present zPass, a protocol on the Aleo blockchain that uses zero-knowledge cryptography to empower users with: